andras-varro/wsl2i/README.md

 # WSL2 installer
-This script installs Windows Subsystem for Linux (WSL 2) on a Windows computer (even with no Microsoft Store access) with optional X Server and audio
+This script installs Windows Subsystem for Linux (WSL 2) on a Windows computer (even with no Microsoft Store access) with optional X Server and audio (Pulse audio is currently not working :( )

 ## Introduction
 If you are using a VMWare or VirtualBox or Hyper-V for working with Linux based tools, WSL gives you a great alternative.
 Read on here: https://docs.microsoft.com/en-us/windows/wsl/about